-About 68 million people reportedly use MySpace and millions more use other social networking sites, such as: friendster.com; livejournal.com; nexopia.com; and facebook.com.
-According to MySpace, 22% of its users are younger than 18.
+About 68 million people reportedly use social networking sites.
 The danger lies in that the Internet is vast, public and constantly expanding.
 And, if students have not developed critical thinking skills, are unsupervised or create websites that are not monitored, they can be at risk of unknowingly communicating with predators, spammers or pornographers.